c4s4/neon/doc/usermanual.md

 - **doc** this is the target documentation.
 - **depends** to list targets to run before running this one.
+- **unless** to skip target if given condition is met (without running targets that depend on this one).
 - **steps** is the list of tasks to run the target.

 Tasks might be one of the following: